A business model describes the rationale of how an organization creates, delivers and captures value

 It assists companies in aligning their activities by illustrating potential trade-offs by comparing them to one another and being able to see the bigger picture of their overall business framework.
 It's essentially taken Peter Drucker's hypothetical concept of a business 'model' and turned it into something much more tangible, that we can now see visually and use as a tool to consider all the different aspects of a single business model.

 This concept can become a shared language that allows you to easily describe and manipulate business models to create new strategic alternatives.
 Without such a shared language it is difficult to systematically challenge assumptions about one’s business and innovate successfully.

 Simple, Visual and Practical

-The business model canvas is perfect for any good discussion, meeting, or workshop on business model innovation.
-It creates be a shared understanding of what a business model actually is.
+The canvas is perfect for any good discussion, meeting, or workshop on business model innovation and creates a shared language.
 We need a concept that everybody understands: one that facilitates description and discussion.
 We need to start from the same point and talk about the same thing.
 The challenge is that the concept must be simple, relevant, and intuitively understandable, while not oversimplifying the complexities of how enterprises function.

 By going through the process of listing the different parts of your business on the canvas, you begin to visualise and understand the different relationships between the nine building blocks that make up the tool.